 You will want your property to be marketed as soon and as widely as possible, but it is not lawful to start marketing without a current EPC (which we can arrange for you) which has to be provided to prospective tenants.

-You will be unable to market or rent out a property with an EPC rating of F or G under the Minimum Energy Efficiency Standards (MEES).
+You are not able to legally market or rent out a property with an EPC rating of F or G under the Minimum Energy Efficiency Standards (MEES).
 More details are provided later in this guide.